-The future land use is a mix of commercial and industrial.
-The zoning is HCD Highway Commercial District and M-1 Restricted Industrial District.
-The proposed improvements will conform to these uses.

-Will an amendment to the local comprehensive plan or a development order be required on the site of the proposed project or on adjacent property to accommodate the infrastructure and potential current or future job creation opportunities?
-If yes, please detail the timeline Yes No (If additional space is needed, please attach a Word document with your entire answer.)
-Does this project have a local match amount?
+Future land use is Industrial.
+Zoning designation is M1 Restricted Limited Industrial which allows distribution and warehousing and some manufacturing and assembly.
+Improvements will conform to the uses.
+G. Will an amendment to the local comprehensive plan or a development order be required on the site of the proposed project or on adjacent property to accommodate the infrastructure and potential current or future job creation opportunities?
+If yes, please detail the timeline

+Yes No

+(If additional space is needed, please attach a Word document with your entire answer.)

+H. Does this project have a local match amount?
 If yes, please describe the entity providing the match and the amount.

+Total match is \$6,472,000.
+Santa Rosa County BOCC is providing \$472,000 in land and QTI match funds.
+The company will have a capital investment of \$6 million.

-X Yes No (If additional space is needed, please attach a Word document with your entire answer.)
-Provide any additional information or attachments to be considered for this proposal.
-(If additional space is needed, please attach a Word document with your entire answer.)
+I. Provide any additional information or attachments to be considered for this proposal.

+No other attachments are provided.